 Where should this money come from?

 We went with 2 angels, 3 VCs and a corporate.
-We wanted investors with pockets deep enough that we could turn to them if we needed more capital.
-We also wanted ones who showed deep understanding of our business and brought strategic value in the form of sectoral expertise, network etc..
+We wanted investors who showed deep understanding of our business and brought strategic value in the form of sectoral expertise, network etc.. but we also wanted investors with pockets deep enough that we could turn to them again if we need more capital in the future.

-My assessment is that because there is less money available than in London it means that to be an investor in those countries you have to be that much better and put in that much more effort.
-The German operations we encountered are the most impressive.
+My assessment is that because there is less money available for VC's in Northern Europe than in London it means that to be an investor in those countries you have to be that much better and put in that much more effort.
+The German investors that we encountered were the most impressive.
 For us it is an obvious target market, but I was amazed at the efficiency and the straight talking-ness of the VC’s there.
 Seriously - a big takeaway is to ‘look abroad’.
-These guys are good at what they do, half our investors ended up coming from outside the UK as put up more than half of the money.
+These guys are good at what they do, half our investors ended up coming from outside the UK, putting up more than half of the money.